MultiSafepay/docs/content/payments/checkout/payment-components/_index.md

 aliases:
     - /tools/credit-card-component/
 ---
 Payment Components let you embed payment methods directly into your checkout.
-The customer completes payment within your checkout or is redirected to the relevant payment page.

-- Creates a seamless checkout experience to increase [conversion](/getting-started/glossary/#conversion-rate)
+- Create a seamless checkout experience to increase [conversion](/getting-started/glossary/#conversion-rate)
-- Encrypts customer payment details for secure processing
+- Encrypt customer payment details for secure processing
-- Shifts responsibility for [PCI DSS compliance](/faq/general/multisafepay-glossary/#payment-card-industry-data-security-standard-pci-dss) to MultiSafepay
+- Shift responsibility for [PCI DSS compliance](/faq/general/multisafepay-glossary/#payment-card-industry-data-security-standard-pci-dss) to MultiSafepay
+- Customize the component interface to match your brand's visual identity

 {{< screen src="/gifs/credit-card-component.gif" alt="Credit Card Component" align="center" class="medium-img" screen_size="desktop" >}}

+## Payment methods

+Embed a single payment method or multiple methods, which are automatically sorted by availability in the customer's country.

+The customer completes payment within your checkout or is redirected to the [issuer's](/getting-started/glossary/#issuer) payment page.

 {{< details title="Supported payment methods" >}}